 An expert face lift can deliver the largest amount of desired change in good candidates, which is why it’s often referred to as the “Gold Standard” of facial rejuvenation, the highest standard to which all other procedures are compared.
-The improvements are not only substantial, they typically last in the range of 8–10 years.
+The improvements are substantial, and they typically can last in the range of 8–10 years.

 If we want to improve a certain area of the face, there are a large variety of procedures to consider.
 So it’s important to seek consultation with a well-respected, experienced plastic surgeon in order to determine the procedures that are the most appropriate for you.